teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

 discard all members that are not of type 'TYPE'.

-For the consensus, construct a new list containing exactly those elements that appears in at least `LowerBound` votes.
+For the consensus, construct a new list containing exactly those elements that appears in at least `MIN_COUNT` votes.

 (Note that the input votes may contain duplicate elements.
 These must be treated as if there were no duplicates: the vote